FOREIGN POLICY: OBJECTIVES AND SIGNIFICANCE

 FACTORS THAT INFLUENCE FOREIGN POLICY DECISION MAKING

-During the foreign policy decision making, a number of variables or factors come into play to affect the decision-making process.
+During foreign policy decision-making, a number of variables or factors come into play to affect the decision-making process.
 We can construct a framework of the determinants of decision making in the foreign policy-making process by reference to the three major sets of variables at the individual, internal and global levels of analysis; as follows:

 Individual Decision Makers

 The personal characteristics of the leader of a state, like his beliefs, temperament, intelligence, experiences, etc. very much influence the foreign policy decision-making process.
 The position taken by the leader on global issues is, thus, based on personal characteristics.
 Therefore, different leaders can make different policy-making decisions in given internal and global settings.
 Like, a pacifist leader would prefer building friendly relationships with other countries.
 On the other hand, a fascist like Hitler would prefer waging wars.